DeclanHoare/shelltris/README.md

 `make install`

-as root, but if you wish to bypass the Autotools system, you can build getch by simply running
+as root, but if you wish to bypass the Autotools system, you can play the game locally.
-`make getch`
-which will allow you to play the game locally.

-If you opted to build getch and play the game locally, you can run it
+If you opted to play the game locally, you can run it
 with:
 `./shelltris.sh`
 in the shelltris directory.
 If you instead installed it system-wide, you